xStarbound/xStarbound/README.md

   - Works well when extremely long directives are used for "vanilla multiplayer-compatible" creations, like [generated](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) [clothing](https://github.com/FezzedOne/FezzedOne-Drawable-Generator).
 - Client-side tile placement prediction (rewrite by Kae from StarExtensions).
   - You can also resize the placement area of tiles on the fly.
 - Support for placing foreground tiles with a custom collision type (rewrite by Kae from StarExtensions; requires an OpenSB or xSB-2 server) and, via `world.placeMaterial()`, placing tiles not connected to existing ones (FezzedOne; requires an xSB-2 server).
 Tile placement with this feature is not network-compatible with servers that support the similar feature present in StarExtensions, although already-placed tiles work just fine.
-A fork of WEdit with support for these features will be on GitHub within the week.
+A [fork of WEdit](https://github.com/FezzedOne/xWEdit) with support for these features is available.
   - Additionally, objects can be placed under non-solid foreground tiles (Kae).
 - Some minor polish to UI (FezzedOne and Kae).